 Fire Safety Tips for the Holidays

-You can prepare your home and business by prohibiting open flame candles; swap these out for battery operated candles.
+More than one-third of home decoration fires are started by candles, according to the NFPA.
+You can protect your home and business by prohibiting open flame candles; swap these out for battery operated candles.
 This also eliminates potential burns from hot wax.

 Turkey Fryer Safety

 Turkey fryers have become a new source for holiday fires.
-The Consumer Product Safety Commission reports there have been 168 turkey-fryer related fires, burns, explosions or carbon monoxide poisoning incidents since 2002, with a resulting $8 million in property damage.
+The Consumer Product Safety Commission reports 216 fire or scald/burn incidents involving turkey fryers that occurred in the last two decades (between 1998 and 2018), resulting in more than $9.7 million in property loss.
 Seek out professionals to fry your turkey or utilize a new oil-less fryer.
 Should you wish to fry your own turkey, follow these best practices:

 - Always ensure your turkey is thawed and dry

 - Set the fryer up at least 10 feet from the building on level ground

 - Keep hand protection available as the lid and handle often become too hot to handle